Appeals court halts deportation of child with head injury

 HOUSTON (AP) — A federal appeals court in California temporarily halted the deportation of a 5-year-old child who injured his head before immigration agents arrested his family and whose advocates say needs to be seen by a neurologist.

-The 9th U.S. Circuit Court of Appeals issued an order late Monday that prevents the immediate removal of the boy, his 1-year-old brother, and their mother, who are being held detained at U.S. Immigration and Customs Enforcement’s family detention center at Dilley, Texas.
+The 9th U.S. Circuit Court of Appeals issued an order late Monday that prevents the immediate removal of the boy, his 1-year-old brother, and their mother, who are being held at U.S. Immigration and Customs Enforcement’s family detention center at Dilley, Texas.
 The appeals court asked for more information from both sides Tuesday and Wednesday.

 The child fractured his skull and suffered bleeding around his brain in a December fall, a month before his family was detained.
 The boy’s father is at a jail in California.